-To install the filters, remove the filter access panel located to the left of the condensate drain connection as shown in Figure 5.
+To install the filters, remove the filter access panel as shown in Figure 4.

 NOTE: Filters must be installed with "Air Flow" arrows pointing inward -- toward the indoor coil.
 In the event the spacers in the filter section are removed, they must be reinstalled in their original position.